-CHM 303: Biochemistry
+CHM 303: Biochemistry II

 This is an upper-level course that provides students with a complete overview of biochemistry.
 CHM 304, Advanced Topics in Biochemistry & Biotechnology, is a sequel to this course and goes into biochemistry and biotechnology in more depth.
 The topics covered in CHM 303 include nucleic acid structure and function, protein structure, enzyme kinetics and inhibition, carbohydrate structure and metabolism, lipid structure and metabolism, protein metabolism, and biochemical signaling.
-CHM 205 is highly recommended as a pre- or corequisite.